Human rights movement: Limitations and criticism

 One major schism within the international human rights movement has been between NGOs and activists from the First and Third Worlds.
 Critics of the mainstream movement have argued that it suffers from systemic biases and is unwilling to confront inequality on a global scale.
-In particular, some critique the role of neoliberal capitalism in creating economic conditions that engender 'human rights violations', arguing that the dominant human rights movement is blind to these dynamics.
+In particular, some critique the role of neoliberal capitalism in creating economic conditions that engender "human rights violations", arguing that the dominant human rights movement is blind to these dynamics.
 Makau Mutua has written:

 As currently constituted and deployed, the human rights movement will ultimately fail because it is perceived as an alien ideology in non-Western societies.
 The movement does not deeply resonate in the cultural fabrics of non-Western states, except among hypocritical elites steeped in Western ideas.
 In order ultimately to prevail, the human rights movement must be moored in the cultures of all peoples.

 David Kennedy has criticized a tendency of the international human rights movement to "treat human rights as an object of devotion rather than calculation", arguing that human rights language is vague and may impede utilitarian assessments of a situation.
 Kennedy also argues that this vocabulary can be "misused, distorted, or co-opted", and that framing issues in terms of human rights may narrow the field of possibility and exclude other narratives.
 Others have also critiqued the movement and its language as vague.

 Some have argued that the human rights movement has a tendency to subtly debase people by portraying them as victims of abuse.
 However, others have argued that this very argument is used in order to downplay human rights abuses.

 Organizations

-Particularly since the 1970s, the international human rights movement has been mediated by nongovernmental organizations (NGOs).
+Particularly since the 1970s, the international human rights movement has been mediated by NGOs.

 Major international human rights organizations include Amnesty International and Human Rights Watch.
+The International Human Rights Arts Movement cannot claim to be a major organization, although it is significant both for its international participation and in that it seeks to highlight human rights issues through the promotion of the arts.

-Historically, the influence of the International Federation for Human Rights is seen as highly important on the movement.
+Historically, the influence of the International Federation for Human Rights is seen as highly important to the movement.

-The creation of the International Criminal Court at the turn of the 21st century is seen as another achievement of the international human rights activists.
+The creation of the International Criminal Court at the turn of the 21st century is seen as another achievement of international human rights activists.